Estimating and understanding exponential random graph models: Proofs

 Thus,

-Let $g$ be the function defined in \eqref{chrom}.
+Let $g$ be the function defined in (\ref{chrom}).
 Suppose the vertex set of $H$ is $\{1,\ldots, k\}$ for some integer $k$.
-If $t(H, g) > 0$, then there exist $x_1,\ldots, x_k$ such that $g(x_i,x_j)=1$ whenever $(i,j)$ is an edge in $H$.
-By the nature of $g$, this implies that $H$ can be colored by $r-1$ colors; since this is false, therefore $t(H, g)$ must be zero.
+If $t(H, g) > 0$, then there exist $x_1,\ldots, x_k$ such that $g(x_i,x_j)=1$ whenever $\{i,j\}$ is an edge in $H$.
+By the definition of $g$, this implies that $H$ can be colored by $r-1$ colors so that no two adjacent vertices receive the same color; since this is false, therefore $t(H, g)$ must be zero.
 By the optimality property of $h$, this gives

-Therefore by \eqref{ineqs},
+Therefore by (\ref{ineqs}),

 Again by Lemma \ref{chromlmm}, $t(K_r, h) = 0$.
 Therefore, $R\le r-1$ almost surely.
-Combined with the above display, this shows that equality must hold in \eqref{ineqs} and $R = r-1$ almost surely.
-In particular, $\ee(\lambda(X_0)^2 ) = (\ee\lambda(X_0))^2$ and $\ee\lambda(X_0) = 1-1/(r-1)$, which shows that
+Combined with the above display, this shows that equality must hold in (\ref{ineqs}) and $R = r-1$ almost surely.
+In particular, $\ee (\lambda(X_0)^2 ) = (\ee\lambda(X_0))^2$ and $\ee\lambda(X_0) = 1-1/(r-1)$, which shows that

-For each $x$, let $A(x) := \{y: h(x,y) = 0\}$.
+For each $x$, let $A(x):= \{y\dvtx h(x,y) = 0\}$.
 Then $|A(x)| = 1/(r-1)$ a.e., where $|A(x)|$ denotes the Lebesgue measure of $A(x)$.

 Define a random graph $G$ on $\{0,1,2,\ldots\}$ by including the edge $(i,j)$ if and only if $h(X_i,X_j)=1$.
 Since $t(K_r, h)=0$, $G$ cannot contain any copy of $K_r$.
-Thus, with probability $1$, $h(X_0, X_i)=0$ for some $i\in \mathcal{R}$.
-In other words, $\bigcup_{i\in \mathcal{R}} A(X_i)$ cover almost all of $[0,1]$.
-Again, $|A(X_i)|= 1/(r-1)$ for all $i\in \mathcal{R}$ and $|\mathcal{R}|= r-1$ almost surely.
-All this together imply that with probability $1$, $A(X_i)\cap A(X_j)$ has Lebesgue measure zero for all $i\ne j\in \mathcal{R}$, since
+Thus, with probability $1$, $h(X_0, X_i)=0$ for some $i\in\mathcal{R}$.
+In other words, $\bigcup_{i\in\mathcal {R}} A(X_i)$ cover almost all of $[0,1]$.
+Again, $|A(X_i)|= 1/(r-1)$ for all $i\in\mathcal{R}$ and $|\mathcal{R}|= r-1$ almost surely.
+All this together imply that with probability $1$, $A(X_i)\cap A(X_j)$ has Lebesgue measure zero for all $i\ne j\in\mathcal{R}$, since

-Let $Y_1,Y_2,\ldots$ and $Z_1,Z_2, \ldots$ be i.i.d.\ random variables uniformly distributed in $[0,1]$, that are independent of the sequence $X_1,X_2,\ldots$.
+Let $Y_1,Y_2,\ldots$ and $Z_1,Z_2, \ldots$ be i.i.d. random variables uniformly distributed in $[0,1]$, that are independent of the sequence $X_1,X_2,\ldots\,$.
 Since $t(K_r, h)=0$, with probability $1$ there cannot exist $l$ and a set $B$ of integers of size $r-2$ such that $h(Y_l, X_i)= h(Z_l, X_i)=1$ for all $i\in B$, $h(X_i, X_j)=1$ for all $i\ne j \in B$, and $h(Y_l, Z_l)=1$.